JosephElHachem/GradCam/README.md

 6. **show**: add --show in command to show plots of GradCam.
 By default, plots will not be shown.
 6. **labels_path**: path to .txt file containing a dictionary of your labels in the following format:

     {0: 'cat',
      1: 'dog',
      2: 'person'}

  --labels_path not needed if --imageNet_labels flag is used.

  <ins>Example of figures obtained:</ins>

- We show the top three predictions and the worst prediction.
+ We always show the top three predictions and the worst prediction.

  ![alt_text](results/image6.jpg)
  ![alt_text](results/image19.jpg)